camelot

 The

-first was a pod of dolphins [link].
+first was a pod of dolphins [link see dolphins in the wild].

 They came suddenly out of the mist and surrounded